SemICP: Semantic Non-Rigid Point Cloud Registration with Elastic Energy Regularization: Methods

 \subsection{Rigid Initialization}

-The optimal rigid transform $\bm{T} \in SE(3)$ is iteratively estimated by minimizing a cost function that measures the difference between point clouds, as described in Algorithm~\ref{alg:rigid_init}.
-SemICP uses the semantic information during point pair matching, such that matched point pairs have the same semantic labels.
-At each iteration $i$, for each point $\bm{p_j}$ from $P$, we find the closest point $\bm{q_j}$ in $Q$ that has the smallest L2 distance with the same semantic label as $\bm{p_j}$.
+The optimal rigid transform $\bm{T} \in SE(3)$ is estimated by minimizing a cost function that measures the point cloud difference (Algorithm~\ref{alg:rigid_init}).
+At each iteration $i$, for each point $\bm{p_j}$ from $P$, we find the closest point $\bm{q_j}$ in $Q$ that has the smallest $L_2$ distance to points with the same semantic label.
 KD-tree is used to accelerate the search for matched point pairs.
-The update value $\Delta \bm{T}^i$ is automatically estimated using the autograd function in PyTorch.
-We use an Adam optimizer (\cite{kinga2015method}) to minimize the cost function $L_{rigid}$ that measures the point-to-plane distance (\cite{segal2009generalized}) of matched point pairs at each iteration:
+An Adam optimizer minimizes the cost function $L_{rigid}$ that measures the point-to-plane distance~\cite{segal2009generalized} to estimate $\Delta \bm{T}^i$:

-$\bm{t}$ is the translation and $\bm{R}$ is the rotation of the rigid transformation $\bm{T}$ between the two point clouds. $\bm{R}$ is parametrized by XYZ Euler angles. $m_j$ is the local normal of point $\bm{p_j}$, and the cost function measures the error along the surface normal.
-Compared with point-to-point L2 distance, point-to-plane distance encourages the matched points to be on the same plane instead of being strictly aligned.
-The matched point pairs are recomputed at each iteration with the updated source point cloud.
-The iteration is repeated until $L_{rigid}$ is no longer improved or the maximum number of iterations is reached.
+where $\bm{t}$ is translation, $\bm{R}$ is rotation parametrized by XYZ Euler angles and $m_j$ is the surface normal of point $\bm{p_j}$.
+The matched point pairs are recomputed at each iteration with the updated source point cloud until $L_{rigid}$ is no longer improved or the maximum number of iterations is reached.